 Looking to make an environmental impact as you’re kayaking on Oahu?
 This tour takes you to a state park to plant native Hawaiian plants and remove those that don’t belong.
 After your volunteering and lunch, you’ll get a paddling orientation from members of Holokai adventures and a few hours of kayaking in Kaneohe Bay.
 All of this for just $40/person!
 And that money goes to Travel2Change and Kamaaina Kids.
 So it’s just lots of good going around.

 On occasion, I have been asked, “Is there night kayaking on Oahu?”
 I’ve always thought this was such a bizarre question.
 I mean you see all of the natural beauty of Oahu during the day, so why would you want to kayak at night?
 North Shore Explorers has created an environment where night kayaking is not only possible, but encouraged.
 Paddle around the Lunar Legends Lagoon and discover the history of the six main islands of Polynesia as you sail on.

 Have you ever been kayaking on Oahu?
+Or have you been to another amazing Oahu kayaking spot?
 Tell me about your experience in the comments!
 (I promise I’ll respond!)

 Did you enjoy this post?
 Or are you hoping to go kayaking on Oahu in the future?
 Pin this post for later!

 LOOKING FOR MORE oahu TRAVEL ADVICE?
 HERE ARE OUR FAVORITE oahu TRAVEL GUIDEBOOKS!

 Disclosure: I use referral links in this post, and I might make a commission on my recommendations.